 First, customers want and expect a better shopping experience without the surprise of additional costs when your product arrives at the doorstep.
 Showing a total landed cost removes the unknown for your international customers, giving them a superior customer experience.

-Second, get as many of these carrier fees reduced or waived.
-Unfortunately, many carrier representatives aren’t even aware of all of these fees.
-Your ability to understand these fees and address them will allow you to negotiate a reduction or removal of them in many cases and will result in higher conversion, happier customers, and reduced customer service headaches.
+Second, get as many of these carrier fees reduced or waived as possible.
+Unfortunately, many carrier representatives are not even aware of all of these fees.
+In many cases, your ability to understand these fees and address them will allow you to negotiate a reduction or removal of them and will result in higher conversion, happier customers, and reduced customer service headaches.

 Can I see the breakdown of landed cost at the checkout?

-Yes, to see a breakdown of the landed cost inside of an Zonos Checkout you must first be logged in.
+Yes, to see a breakdown of the landed cost inside of a Zonos Checkout you must first be logged in.
 After logging in, get a shipping quote and make sure duty and tax are paid with that shipping method.
-Then in the checkout, click on the “Show/Hide Tax Breakdown” on the bottom left-hand corner of the page to see a breakdown of the taxes, duty, brokerage and other fees.
+Then, in the checkout, click on the “Show/Hide Tax Breakdown” on the bottom left-hand corner of the page to see a breakdown of the taxes, duty, brokerage, and other fees.

 Can I see a breakdown of a landed cost on a completed order?

-Yes, go to the order in the Zonos backend and click on the words “duty & tax” underneath the total for the order.
-It will then show you the breakdown of the costs.
+Yes, go to the order in the Zonos back-end.
+Next, click on the words “duty & tax” underneath the order total, and you will be shown the cost breakdown.